WSU-kduncan/cicdf25-JackEwing42/README-CI.md

-For my `web-content`, I have transferred both the haproxy.html file and the style.css file, but I did ask ChatGPT for help creating a new index.html file that simply says "It Works".
+For my `web-content`, I have transferred both the haproxy.html file and the style.css file, but I did ask ChatGPT for help creating a new index.html file that simply says "It Works" that uses a css file named style.css.
 After that I went to work on my `Dockerfile` which is just a simple two line file that tells docker hub the image will run on httpd version 2.4, and copies the files from `web-content` into the instances `/htdocs` folder.<br><br>
 [Link to web-content](web-content)<br>
 [Link to Dockerfile](Dockerfile)<br><br>